PORTLAND, ORE.--(BUSINESS WIRE)--

 These E2 Centers are supported by a 2019 U.S. Department of Energy grant to broaden the understanding of advanced nuclear technology in a control room setting and provide students, researchers, operators, and members of the public opportunities to engage in science, technology, engineering, and math (STEM) research and education.
 Through this grant, the University of Idaho elected to place their E2 Center at CAES, and is the second of three planned installations of the NuScale E2 Center that will serve U.S. universities.
 The first E2 Center opened at Oregon State University in November 2020.
 Learn more about the E2 Center on NuScale’s website here.

 About NuScale Power

-NuScale is headquartered in Portland, OR and has offices in Corvallis, OR; Rockville, MD; Charlotte, NC; Richland, WA; and London, UK.
+NuScale is headquartered in Portland, Ore. and has offices in Corvallis, Ore.; Rockville, Md.; Charlotte, N.C.; Richland, Wash.; and London, UK.
 Follow us on Twitter: @NuScale_Power, Facebook: NuScale Power, LLC, LinkedIn: NuScale-Power, and Instagram: nuscale_power.
-NuScale has a new logo, brand, and website.
-Watch the short video.
+Visit NuScale Power’s website.